A poor diet can lead to insufficient vitamins, minerals, and other essential substances.

 When this state is not corrected, it leads to iron deficiency anemia.

-Before anemia occurs, the medical condition of iron deficiency without anemia is called latent iron deficiency or iron-deficient erythropoiesis.
+Before anemia occurs, the medical condition of iron deficiency without anemia is a latent iron deficiency or iron-deficient erythropoiesis.

-Anemia is a condition characterized by inadequate levels of red blood cells (erythrocytes) or hemoglobin.
+Anemia is inadequate levels of red blood cells (erythrocytes) or hemoglobin.

 Iron deficiency anemia occurs when the body lacks sufficient amounts of iron, resulting in reduced production of the protein hemoglobin.

 A diet deficient in vitamin D coupled with inadequate sun exposure causes osteomalacia (rickets when it occurs in children), a softening of the bones.
 In the developed world, this is a rare disease.